FAIZAN101013/ShopNGo/README.md

 On Render, set `ALLOWED_ORIGINS` and `FRONTEND_URL` to the Vercel URL.
 Without `ALLOWED_ORIGINS`, any site on the internet may call the API — including someone hosting a copy of the shop on your database and your email quota.

+### A note on payments

+**Cash on delivery is the live payment method.** The online card/UPI flow is fully implemented — the server opens the payment against a server-priced order, and an order is marked paid only by a signed webhook, never by the browser returning to a success URL.

+It is switched off because getting merchant credentials in India is the hard part, not the code: Stripe is invite-only, and Razorpay wants a PAN before it issues even test keys.
+Set `RAZORPAY_KEY_ID`, `RAZORPAY_KEY_SECRET` and `RAZORPAY_WEBHOOK_SECRET` and the button starts working; nothing else changes.

 ### Free-tier caveat

 A free Render service **sleeps after 15 minutes without traffic**, so the first request afterwards takes roughly 50 seconds.
 Pointing an uptime pinger (e.g. cron-job.org) at `/health` every 14 minutes keeps it awake.